 Ric Lipson BSc March DipArch ARB

-Ric is a Senior Associate and ARB registered architect and has been with STUFISH since 2006.
+Ric is a Partner and ARB registered architect and has been with STUFISH since 2006.

 Ric is a show-maker who has been passionately involved with theatre and live events from a young age.
 This love for creating temporary spaces led him to study architecture at the UCL Bartlett School.
 Through years of working in theatre and performance, he has honed skills across the creative and technical spectrum, including production and lighting design, technical theatre, and graphic design.
 His understanding of the demands, opportunities and techniques of live performance makes him a uniquely qualified collaborator.